elephantrobotics/myCobot320-docs/3-UserNotes/320_PI/2_software.md

 **Q: What version of firmware should myCobot phone controller app be programmed with?**
-- A: You need to burn the atom firmware version atommain 2.5 in mystudio.
+- A: You need to burn the atom firmware version atommain 2.5 in myStudio.
+>As of 2023/2/4, the mobile APP control function has been disabled, please pay attention to the release of mystudio firmware version when restarting.

 ## 4 About myblockly